fbraem/mqweb/api/lsstatus.md

 The value to use for filtering.
 When a string is passed for an Integerfilter, a WebSphere MQ constant is assumed.

 #### <a name="inquireQueryListenerName"></a>ListenerName
-The name of the listener. *name* is a synonym for this parameter.
+The name of the listener.
 It is ignored when a [URL parameter](#inquireURLListenerName) is used.
 Generic names are allowed.